smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 - Listening for log filter config changes from Registry:
     - sync log poller with the filters
     - sync the local filter store with changes in filters
-- Provides a simple interface `getLatestLogs` to provide new **unseen** logs across all upkeeps within a limit
+- Provides a simple interface `getLatestPayloads` to provide new **unseen** logs across all upkeeps within a limit
     - Repeatedly queries latest logs from the chain (via log poller DB) for the last `lookbackBlocks` (200) blocks.
 Stores them in the log buffer (see below)
     - Handles load balancing and rate limiting across upkeeps
-    - `getLatestLogs` limits the number of logs returned per upkeep in a single call.
+    - `getLatestPayloads` limits the number of logs returned per upkeep in a single call.
 If there are more logs present, then the provider gives the logs starting from an offset (`latestBlock-latestBlock%lookbackBlocks`).
 Offset is calculated such that the nodes try to choose the same logs from big pool of logs so they can get agreement

 <aside>
-💡 Note: `getLatestLogs` might miss logs when there is a surge of logs which lasts longer than `lookbackBlocks`.
+💡 Note: `getLatestPayloads` might miss logs when there is a surge of logs which lasts longer than `lookbackBlocks`.
 Upon node restarts it can **miss logs** when it restarts after a gap, or **provide same logs again** when it quickly restarts
 </aside>

-- Provides an interface `getPayloadLog` to build an upkeep payload for a particular log on demand by giving a trigger as in input.
-- It does not return a payload for a newer log to ensure recovery logs are isolated from latest logs.
-It verifies that the log is part of the filters for that upkeep and it is still present on chain
-- It checks whether the log has been already processed within the upkeepState.
-If so then doesn't return a payload
-- It gets the required log from log poller.
-This is used by the recovery flow

 #### Log Buffer